SurakanK/Website-Platform/src/pages/index.md

     employer and the contractor to coordinate and hire through this platform.
     You can find the service categories available on the platform to meet your needs efficiently, at affordable prices and with reliability.
-templateKey: index-page
-image: /img/headerbanner.png
-heading: One for all  service, for your  better life
-subheading: An effective medium for working people. and employers here Platform
 subhead:
   image: /img/banner2.png
   description: The Platform is a software that acts as an intermediary between the